Deep Learning for Instance Retrieval: A Survey: Retrieval with Off-the-Shelf DCNN Models

+Figure \ref{SinglePass} illustrates sophisticated feature aggregation methods using channel-wise or spatial-wise weighting \cite{babenko2015aggregating},\cite{morere2017nested}.
+For example, Babenko \etal \cite{babenko2015aggregating} propose sum-pooling convolutional features (SPoC) to obtain compact descriptors weighted by $ \alpha^{\prime} $ with a Gaussian center prior.
+Similarly, it is possible to treat regions in feature maps as different sub-vectors \cite{tolias2015particular},\cite{razavian2016visual},\cite{zheng2016good}, thus combinations of $R$ sub-vectors are used to represent the input image, such as R-MAC \cite{tolias2015particular}.
+Since convolutional features may include repetitive patterns and each vector may correspond to identical regions, the resulting descriptors may be bursty, which makes the final aggregated global feature less distinguishable.
+As a solution, Pang \etal \cite{pang2018deep} leverage heat diffusion to weigh convolutional features at the aggregation stage, and reduce the undesirable influence of burstiness.

-Apart from direct pooling or regional pooling, it is possible to embed the convolutional feature maps into a high dimensional space to obtain compact features.
-The widely used embedding methods include BoW, VLAD, and FV.
-The embedded features' dimensionality can be reduced using PCA.
-Note that BoW and VLAD can be extended by using other metrics, such as Hamming distance \cite{wang2014hamming}.
-Here we briefly describe the principle of the embedding methods for the case of Euclidean distance metric.
+Convolutional features have an interpretation as descriptors of local regions, thus many works leverage embedding methods, including BoW, VLAD, and FV, to encode regional feature vectors and then aggregate them into a global descriptor.
+Note that BoW and VLAD can be extended by using other metrics, such as a Hamming distance \cite{wang2014hamming}.
+Here we briefly describe the principle of Euclidean embeddings.